 Arrive for check-in earlier than you think you need to

-As per my booking confirmation, check-in time was to commence at 7.30am.
+As per my booking confirmation, check-in time was to commence on 7.30 am.
 I arrived a few minutes earlier than the suggested time, which I thought would be adequate.
 I was wrong; I ended up being one of the last to check-in and one of the last to board the boat.

 Print your booking confirmation

 This one is pretty self-explanatory, but nowadays with so many people relying on their electronic devices to carry their confirmations, it begs to be mentioned.
 While digital confirmations are generally much more efficient (and eco-friendly), it can be a good idea to have a hard copy with you in case anything goes wrong with your electronic device or you can’t access it.

 Take extra cash onboard